How to Get Started

 Try Orienteering An event especially aimed at anyone (individuals, families or groups) to try out one or two easy courses and find out what orienteering is all about.
 Members of NWO will be on hand to explain and get you started.

-Full Colour-Coded (Level B or C and Galoppen League).
-All colour-coded courses (white, yellow, orange, light green, short green, green, blue and brown) are offered unless otherwise specified.
+Full Colour-Coded (Regional) Events.
+Eight colour-coded courses (white, yellow, orange, light green, short green, green, blue and brown) are offered unless otherwise specified.
 There may be additional courses and there is usually a String Course for young children.
 The easier courses are suitable for beginners.

 Urban An event in a local town using streets, alleyways, open spaces, school grounds and other urban areas.
 There will be an off road course for young juniors.

-Informal Event NWO offer occasional informal local events suitable for experienced orienteers and beginners.
+Informal Events NWO offer very informal local events suitable for experienced orienteers and beginners.
 These could have a variety of formats.
 There is currently a series of street orienteering events in local towns

 Summer Relay The relay is one of a series of team relay events run in the South West.
 A limited number of different colour-coded courses will be available for beginners and orienteers not in a team.
-We usually have a simple “small team” format eg.;-
+We usually have a simple “small team” format.

 Some Activities for Beginners